 Early in my software development career, I had done a bit of reporting work and my fair share of database and SQL work.
 Around 2004/2005, I was working with Crystal Reports and SQL Server Reporting Services on customer projects.
-This is when I started getting really interested in data in terms of its
+This is when I started getting really interested in data in terms of business intelligence value.

 The Future of The Dataland Zoo